SSS-Says-Snek/name_goes_here_lol/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 While encountering the bug, what was supposed to happen?

+**How to solve this bug**
+If you have any idea to solve this bug, list it down below!
+Otherwise, you can delete this field

 **Screenshots**
 This is optional, but it is recommended you provide a screenshot of the bug

 **Hardware information**
 This is also optional, but it is ***VERY** highly recommended.
-Fill in information with as much detail as possible
+Fill in information with as much detail as possible. ***NOTE:*** If you exclude this field, we assume that you are using any OS, and the latest game version
  - Operating System (E.g Windows)
  - Game Version (E.g v-5.0.0)
  - Operating System Version (E.g 1722)